Food and Journeys®

 • Adjust the heat to low and simmer until the chicken is cooked, then remove it from the water and let it cool.

-• Once the chicken is cool enough to handle, separate the meat from the skin and bones, shredding it with your hands —- set aside.
+• Once the chicken is cool enough to handle, separate the meat from the skin and bones, shredding it with your hands —- then set aside.

 • In another medium to large saucepan, heat oil over medium-high heat.